 MARC MARON ‘The social media generation’

-davidjjackson asked: You haven't posted anything recently?
+davidjjackson said: You haven't posted anything recently?
 Just thought I'd check and see how your recovery is going?

 Thanks so much for your caring!
 I really appreciate it.
 Yes, I haven’t posted anything because life is so busy these days.
 I have really started to enjoy my work again, studying, and church.
 I don’t spend a lot of time on line much anymore … Things are very good.
 Hope you are well, also … God Bless . spyridon